 If the reader is positioned on a leaf node that is invalid for the root level of a document (for example, a white space or attribute node), the reader continues to read until it is positioned on a node that can be used for the root.
 The document begins loading at this point.

 By default, Load does not verify whether the XML is valid using document type definition (DTD) or schema validation.
 It only verifies whether the XML is well-formed.
 In order for validation to occur, you need to create an XmlReader using the XmlReaderSettings class.
 The XmlReader class can enforce validation using a DTD or Schema definition language (XSD) schema.
 The ValidationType property on the XmlReaderSettings class determines whether the XmlReader instance enforces validation.
-For more information about validating XML data, see the Remarks section of the XmlReader reference page.
+For more information about validating XML data with XmlReader, see the Validating XML Data with XmlReader topic.